RifatArefin32/job-now/README.md

 ```

 ## Day-2: Your First Route and View
-Create Routes at `./routes/web.php` file.
+- Create Routes at `./routes/web.php` file.
 Each route has a method (e.g. GET, POST, PUT, DELETE etc.), routing path and a function.
 This function defines which action to do while request to this route.

-View files are stored at
+- View files are stored at `./app/resources/views/` directory

+## Day-3: Create a Layout File Using Laravel Components
+- Create `components/` directory at `./app/resources/views/` that contains files of reusable components can be used in multiple views.
+- Access the component by using `<x-component_name></x-component_name>` tag and inside it we can pass values.
+These values are captured by the component in a variable called `$slot` and we can use `$slot`variables in our layout usning `{{ $slot }}` or `<php? echo "$slot" ?>`